 Our bodies need protein because as the body’s building blocks, they help in the development, maintenance and repair of body tissues.
-Protein is also needed to boost metabolism and it keeps the immune system strong while supporting tissue growth like hair, skin and nails.
-According to Monique Piderit, a registered dietitian from Nutritional Solutions, the average person needs 0.8 g of protein per kg body weight each day – which works out to 56g of protein or a person weighing 70kg.
+Protein is also needed to boost metabolism and keep the immune system strong while supporting tissue growth like hair, skin and nails.
+According to Monique Piderit, a registered dietitian from Nutritional Solutions, the average person needs 0.8 g of protein per kg of body weight each day – which works out to 56g of protein or a person weighing 70 kg.
 This ratio, however, is more if you’re an athlete, which is why many make use of supplementary protein powders.
-For endurance athletes like runners and cyclists, as well as strength athletes in initial stages of training, the International Society for Sports Nutrition (ISSN) recommends double the amount of protein per day: 1.4 – 2.0g of protein per kg (98 – 140g of protein for the same 70kg person).
+For endurance athletes like runners and cyclists, as well as strength athletes in initial stages of training, the International Society for Sports Nutrition (ISSN) recommends double the amount of protein per day: 1.4 – 2.0g of protein per kg (98 – 140g of protein for the same 70 kg person).

 Proteins are made up of amino acids, which the body can readily produce on its own.

 However, there are 9 amino acids (referred to as essential amino acids) that are vital for good health and can only be obtained through dietary means.

 Whole foods, such as eggs, almonds and oats are great sources of protein but many people are choosing a different route in order to increase their protein intake – be it for health or dietary reasons.
 For this reason, many of them have shifted their attention to protein powders.